tash192dev/basic-report-typst-template-UoA/lib.typ

   // heading font is used in this size for different sorts of labels
   let label-size = 9pt
+  let section-heading-size = 12pt // should be bold
+  let sub-heading = 11pt // shold be bold
+  let sub-sub-heading = sub-heading // should be italics
   // are we inside or outside of the outline (for roman/arabic page numbers)? let in-outline = state("in-outline", if compact-mode {false} else {true})